heremaps/gluecodium/doc/franca.md

-Transpiler FIDL and FDEPL syntax
+Genium FIDL and FDEPL syntax
 ================================

-Transpiler uses [Franca][franca] to define APIs.
+Genium uses [Franca][franca] to define APIs.
 A full guide on the Franca IDL can be found in the [franca user guide][userguide].

-This file describes additional FIDL and FDEPL syntax used by Transpiler.
+This file describes additional FIDL and FDEPL syntax used by Genium.

 FIDL and FDEPL files